Sexually Transmitted Infections

 GEOGRAPHIC COMPARISON

-Common STDs and Complications, if Untreated
+Common STIs and Complications, if Untreated

-Chlamydia, a bacterial infection, is the most commonly reported STD in the United States.
+Chlamydia, a bacterial infection, is the most commonly reported STI in the United States.
 Untreated chlamydia infection in women can result in pelvic inflammatory disease, which is a major cause of infertility, ectopic pregnancy, and chronic pelvic pain.
 Untreated chlamydia in men can cause urethral infection or swollen testicles.

-Gonorrhea is the second most common STD in the U.S. and is also a bacterial infection.
+Gonorrhea is the second most common STI in the U.S. and is also a bacterial infection.
 As with chlamydia, it can cause pelvic inflammatory disease.
 It can also be passed from a pregnant mother to her child and can lead to blindness and pneumonia in the child.

-Syphilis is a genital ulcerative disease (and also a bacterial infection).
+Syphilis is a genital ulcerative disease (also a bacterial infection).
 If left untreated, syphilis can cause mental illness, blindness, and death.
 Congenital syphilis is when the infection is passed from a pregnant mother to the unborn baby, and can lead to a low birth weight, premature birth, or stillbirth.
 Infants infected with congenital syphilis may develop serious health problems such as cataracts, deafness, and seizures, and can die.

-According to the Centers for Disease Control and Prevention, individuals who are infected with STIs are two- to five times more likely than uninfected individuals to acquire HIV infection if they are exposed to the virus through sexual contact.
+According to the Centers for Disease Control and Prevention, individuals who are infected with STIs are two- to five-times more likely than uninfected individuals to acquire HIV infection if they are exposed to the virus through sexual contact.
 Each of these STIs, if left untreated, can facilitate the transmission of HIV infection.
 Almost half of all new STI cases each year are in people between the ages of 15 and 24 years.

 Source: Centers for Disease Control and Prevention (cdc.gov/std/)